Skip to main content

 • Basic chemical for various chemical products

-The two main production processes are the double contact process (double contact double absorption process (DCDA)) - a process where a vanadium pentoxide (V2O5) catalyst is used to produce highly concentrated sulfuric acid and oleum - and the contact process (wet sulfuric acid process (WSA)), which removes sulfur from various process gases.
-The LiquiSonic® measurement system can be easily integrated into the various process stages of both processes mentioned above.
-The fast, robust sensor technology improves plant utilization, process safety, and product yield.
+The two main production processes are the double contact double absorption process (DCDA), a process that provides a vanadium pentoxide (V2O5) catalyst to produce highly concentrated sulfuric acid and oleum, and the wet sulfuric acid process (WSA), which removes sulfur from various process gases.
+The LiquiSonic® Measuring system can be very easily integrated into the various process stages of both processes mentioned above.
+The fast, robust sensor technology improves system utilization, process reliability and product yield.

 Concentration measurement of sulfuric acid with LiquiSonic®